-You must enrol learners with the QCTO for all occupational qualifications and skills programmes first.
-Learner information and requirements for funded learnerships may also need to be sent to the SETA.
+You have need to enrol learners with the QCTO for qualification quality assurance.
+Learner information and requirements for funded learnerships will also need to be sent to the SETA.

-You have 21 working days to enrol learners for a full qualification or part qualification with the QCTO after they have enrolled at your institution.
-The timeline for enrolling learners for a skills programme is within 5 working days.
+You have 21 days to enrol learners with the QCTO after they have enrolled at your institution.

+The timeline for enrolling learners for a skills programme is 5 days.

 - You will need to submit your learner data on the QCTO Learner Enrolment and Readiness for EISA File spreadsheet.
-Refer to the QCTO Data Load Specification Guidelines document for instructions on how to complete the learner upload spreadsheets for qualifications and part qualifications.
-Completed spreadsheets should be emailed to learnerenrolments@qcto.org.za - For skills programmes, you must complete the QCTO Skills Programme Enrolment Form.
-Use the Data Load Specification Guidelines for skills programme uploads.
-Completed spreadsheets should be emailed to SPLearnerEnrolments@qcto.org.za
+Refer to the QCTO Learner Enrolments Guideline document for instructions on how to complete the learner upload spreadsheets for qualifications and part qualifications.
+Completed spreadsheets should be emailed to learnerenrolments@gcto.org.za. - For skills programmes, you must complete the QCTO Skills Programme Enrolment Form.
+Use the Data Load Specifications Guide for skills programme uploads.
+Completed spreadsheets should be emailed to SPLearnerEnrolments@qcto.org.za.

 Before enrolling learners, make sure they meet the entry requirements for the qualification.
 You can find the entry requirements in the Curriculum document.
-You may also need to use an entry assessment instrument to confirm that the learner has the necessary requirements to undertake the qualification.
+You may also need to use an access assessment instrument to confirm that the learner has the necessary literacy and numeracy level to undertake the qualification.